WMD-group/SMACT/docs/intermetallics_readme.md

 ### After

-- Sophisticated scoring system using multiple chemical descriptors
+- Scoring system using multiple chemical descriptors
 - Better handling of partial metallic character
 - Consideration of d-electron contributions
 - Continuous scoring (0-1) for more nuanced classification
-- Adjustable threshold for different applications
+- Adjustable threshold for different applications and weightings for said combined rule\*\* -The intermetallic_threshold in smact_validity() can be raised or lowered.
+Literature shows that in real materials, the line between “intermetallic” and “ionic/metallic” can be fuzzy.
+Having a tunable threshold aligns with different research needs (e.g., searching for strongly metallic Heuslers vs. half-metallic systems)

 ## Usage Examples